 top of page

-Kathryn Blommel is currently based in Minneapolis, MN, where she attends the University of Minnesota studying fine art.
-Her art engages with notions of feminism that depict feminine adolescence and the entanglement of landscape and body.
-Her work has been included in exhibitions at Gamut Gallery, Soo Visual Arts Center, and the Quarter Gallery at the University of Minnesota.
-In 2022, her informative essay, "The Perpetual Cycle of Misogyny", was published alongside her art in the Yale Journal of Art and Art History.
-Her practice has been supported through grants and scholarships from the Elizabeth Greenshields Foundation, The McKnight Foundation, the National Society of Arts and Letters, the Central Minnesota Arts Board, and the University of Minnesota.
+Kathryn Blommel is currently based in Minneapolis, MN.
+Her work explores themes of feminine adolescence and intergenerational memory.
+She has showcased her work at venues like the Katherine E. Nash Gallery, The New York Academy of Art, Gamut Gallery, Burl Gallery, Soo Visual Arts Center, and the Quarter Gallery at the University of Minnesota.
+Her work has appeared in journals including the Yale Journal of Art and Art History, The Harvard Undergraduate Art Journal and See/Saw at the University of California, Berkeley.
+Kathryn's artistic practice has received support through grants and scholarships from organizations such as the Elizabeth Greenshields Foundation, The McKnight Foundation, the National Society of Arts and Letters, The New York Academy of Art, The Stobart Foundation, the Central Minnesota Arts Board, and the University of Minnesota.
+In June of 2025 she attended the New York Academy of Art's Summer Undergraduate residency on The Academic Merit Scholarship.

 Statement